lhr-solar/Controls-MinionTestPCB/PULL_REQUEST.md

 - [X] Are critical paths of switching converters as small as possible?

 ### Copper Layer
-- [ ] The trace widths and trace clearances are greater than JLCPCB's minimum requirements.
+- [X] The trace widths and trace clearances are greater than JLCPCB's minimum requirements.
-	- [ ] Are signal traces 6mils unless provided with reasoning?
+	- [X] Are signal traces 6mils unless provided with reasoning?
     	- NOTE: One net can have multiple trace widths
-- [ ] The trace lengths are as short as possible.
+- [X] The trace lengths are as short as possible.
 	- Can there be a more optimal route if you go to another layer?
-- [ ] Each trace's width is capable of handling the expected current flow.
+- [X] Each trace's width is capable of handling the expected current flow.
 	- Use PCB width calculator to calculate trace width.
+    - 2mA for LED diodes (trace 0.25mm can handle 400mA)
+    - 400mA max for switches (trace 0.25mm can handle 400mA)
+    - 3A for banana plugs (trace 3.6mm can handle 3A)
 - [X] *No sharp corners.
 No trace angles equal to or less than 90 degrees.
 	- Orthogonal traces should have vias if necessary.
-- [ ] Are edges of board surrounded by clean ground on both layers with stitching vias?
+- [X] (NOT APPLICABLE) Are edges of board surrounded by clean ground on both layers with stitching vias?
-- [ ] Traces are in parallel with each other when possible.
+- [X] Traces are in parallel with each other when possible.
 	- E.g. traces connected between an IC and MCU can be placed in parallel with each other.
-- [ ] There are no random trace appendages.
+- [X] There are no random trace appendages.
-- [ ] No vias on copper pads
+- [X] No vias on copper pads
 - [X] Through-hole components do not have extraneous vias.

 *Not really a problem for modern manufacturing techniques but good practice and important for high speed signal integrity.